joelagnel/adeb/README.md

-**androdeb** aims to provide a powerful Linux shell environment where one can run popular and mainstream Linux tracing, compiling, editing and other development tools.
+**androdeb** aims to provide a powerful Linux shell environment where one can run popular and mainstream Linux tracing, compiling, editing and other development tools on an Android system.
 All the commands typically available on a modern Linux system are supported in androdeb.

 Usecases
 --------